-- Three provisions for rubbish as follows: - Recycling: this is for all recyclable waste except glass.
+- Four provisions for rubbish as follows: - Recycling: this is for all recyclable waste except glass.
 All cardboard, cleaned plastic, paper etc. should be disposed of in this bin.
 All items placed in these bags for collection should be cleaned out. - Waste Liquid: this should take the form a bucket with some form of a device on top to catch any solids that might be contained in the liquid that is being disposed of.
-It should be cleaned out at the sub camp liquids waste area after each meal. - General Waste: this will contain food waste, sisal and any other types of waste that is not catered for elsewhere. - Glass bins will be available on the subcamps - Bins should not be over full - Bins must be covered http://scoutteam.org/wp-content/uploads/2015/02/Camp-Waste-Disposal-Designs.pdf
+It should be cleaned out at the sub camp liquids waste area after each meal. - Compostable Waste: this will contain raw fruit and vegetable waste, egg shells, tea bags and any other waste that is biodegradable. - General Waste: this will contain other food waste, sisal and any other types of waste that is not catered for elsewhere. - Glass bins will be available on the subcamps - Bins should not be over full - Bins must be covered - Structure and Lashings http://scoutteam.org/wp-content/uploads/2015/02/Camp-Waste-Disposal-Designs.pdf